Updated March 2020

 Do You Have Any Venue Negotiation Tips?

-I hope this article has been helpful to you.
+We hope this article has been helpful to you.
 We wrote this because the $100k, 300-350 guest Indian wedding is pretty common.
 If you have comments, questions or stories you’d like to share, feel free to post them in the comments below.
-Follow ShaadiShop on Facebook, Instagram, Twitter, and Pinterest – whatever your preferred media is, as we frequently publish articles for venue sales and catering teams.
+Follow ShaadiShop on Facebook, Instagram and Pinterest – whatever your preferred media is, as we frequently publish articles for venue sales and catering teams.